How To Build a PPC Reporting Dashboard to Track Performance

 QUICK SUMMARY:

-Marketing agencies that build a PPC dashboard get an overview of crucial campaign metrics (for every client) in a single view.
-It helps them quickly adjust and improve pay-per-click strategies in real-time with key insights from Google Analytics to optimize ad spend effectively.
+Marketing agencies that build a PPC reporting dashboard get an overview of crucial campaign metrics (for every client) in a single view.
+With just a few clicks, they can quickly adjust and improve pay-per-click strategies in real-time with key insights from Google Analytics to optimize ad spend effectively.

 If you’re managing paid ads for clients across multiple platforms, tracking the performance of the entire PPC budget can often be overwhelming and time-consuming.

 Aside from monitoring the performance of each individual ad campaign, reporting on these results to clients in an efficient way can be a struggle for marketers.
-To solve this, a PPC dashboard automatically pulls data from various ad platforms such as Google Ads and Facebook Ads into a unified view.
+To solve this, a PPC reporting dashboard automatically pulls data from various ad platforms such as and into a unified view.

 The idea is to provide you and your clients with a single place to monitor the performance of all PPC campaigns without having to switch between multiple platforms.

-Having a unified view of your PPC campaigns provides valuable insight into your most profitable ads, campaigns, and platforms.
+Having a unified PPC dashboard template provides a clear view of your PPC campaigns, making it easier to access valuable insight into your most profitable ads, campaigns, and platforms.
 For example, you can quickly compare overall ad costs, conversion rates, and return on ad spend (ROAS) for each channel.

-We’ll be looking at a live PPC dashboard in this article, although keep in mind you can also choose to send a static report on a periodic basis to clients with our PPC report template.
-In particular, we’ll discuss:
+We’ll be looking at a live PPC reporting dashboard in this article, although keep in mind you can also choose to send a static report on a periodic basis to clients with our PPC report template.
+As well as specific Facebook Ads Report templates, Google Ads report templates, along with many others to supplement your insights.

 Let’s get started.

-In this section, we’ll look at a step-by-step process of how to set up a PPC dashboard using our prebuilt template.
+In this section, we’ll look at a step-by-step process of how to set up PPC dashboards using our prebuilt template.

 In addition to a single dashboard for multiple ad platforms, we also have digital marketing dashboard templates for each of the over 80 built-in platform integrations, including Facebook Ads dashboard and Google Ads dashboard.

-AgencyAnalytics also offers 15 pre-built marketing dashboard templates that you can use to cover all aspects of your agency's offerings.
+AgencyAnalytics also offers dozens of pre-built marketing dashboard templates that you can use to cover all aspects of your agency’s offerings.
 Here are just a few of the most popular marketing dashboards:

 In AgencyAnalytics, the first step of setting up a dashboard is always to create a new campaign for your client.
 In general, one campaign equals one client or URL, which is then used to monitor social media accounts, track PPC ads, and more.